 - Have prudent policies covering items such as risk assessment and financial management

 - Satisfy statutory and legal requirements in the countries in which we operate

 - Develop and maintain policies for the organisation

 We will continue to run regular events in the UK and approach trusts both in the UK and overseas.
-We will aim to build up our database of regular donors and will invest in developing long term relationships with corporate donors and institutions in the UK and Russia.
-We will look for opportunities to fundraise in Russia and build our capacity to fundraise in Russia.
+We will aim to build up our database of regular donors (Angels) and will invest in developing long term relationships with corporate donors and institutions in the UK, Russia and neighbouring organisations.
+We will share our knowledge of fundraising in Russia with partnership organisations.

 Marketing and Communications